original logo

 2. Summarize the pertinent facts as they have been presented to you;

-4. If is is a simple no-contact or no-show, announce the ruling, and post the result.
+4. If is is a simple no-offer or no-show, announce the ruling, and post the result.

-5. If the ruling involved any TD judgment call, announce your ruling, but do not yet post the result.
+5. If (and only if) the ruling involved any TD judgment call, announce your ruling.
 Give both teams 24 hours to post reasons they consider the ruling to be either correct, or incorrect, so that the OC will have the this information in the forum should the ruling be appealed.

 Please take note: Failure to schedule a game is the only forfeit ruling that can be appealed to the OC.
 You must take extra care that the presentation of the facts supports your decision.
-Before posting the result, announce your ruling, but give both teams 24 hours to offer reasons they consider the ruling to be in error or supported, so that the OC will have the full forum available to them should the resulting RR reduction be appealed.
+Give both teams 24 hours to offer reasons they consider the ruling to be in error or supported, so that the OC will have the full forum available to them should the resulting RR reduction be appealed.

 Examples of dTD Game Forum posts:

 • Two days have passed without any communication on this game.
-Just a friendly reminder that the contact deadline is tomorrow (Friday) at 10 pm ICC time.
+Just a friendly reminder that the offer deadline is tomorrow (Friday) at 22:00 ICC time.

 • It is now Player X's turn to respond, either accepting one of the offered times, or suggesting at least 3 alternatives.